Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Imperfections

-{\em Imperfections.--} In any experiment there might be some imperfections for realizing a theoretical idea.
-For the above proposal, the first imperfection effect is double occupancy where two atoms occupy the same site.
-When the initial state of two atoms in a double well is $|++\ra$ this probability indeed becomes $P_{doub}=(|C_{\uparrow\uparrow}|^2+|C_{\downarrow\downarrow}|^2+ |C_{\uparrow\downarrow}|^2+|C_{\downarrow\uparrow}|^2)/4$.
-A typical value of $U=25J$, used in a recent experiment for superexchange interaction \cite{Bloch-AC-driving}, gives $P_{doub} < 0.02$ which guarantees that the double occupancy is negligible.
+The first imperfection effect is double occupancy, where two atoms occupy the same site, when they reach to a common double well.
+When the initial state of two atoms in a double well is $|++\ra$ this probability becomes $P_{doub}=(|C_{\uparrow\uparrow}|^2+|C_{\downarrow\downarrow}|^2+ |C_{\uparrow\downarrow}|^2+|C_{\downarrow\uparrow}|^2)/4$.
+A typical value of $U=25J$ \cite{Bloch-AC-driving} which is used in all our simulation, gives $P_{doub} < 0.02$ which guarantees that the double occupancy is negligible.
+It is worthwhile to mention that during the transport part of our mechanism there is no need for large $U$ as we do not have two atoms in a single double well and only during the interaction time lattice potential should be tuned for large $U$.